Minibatch Optimal Transport and Perplexity Bound Estimation in Discrete Flow Matching: Transition Reduction Objectives in Discrete Flow Matching

-An issue with the categorical dynamic formulation above is that it treats all different tokens equally, while in practice tokens have different degrees of similarity between each other which is reflected in their embeddings.
-As such, we would like to weight the outflow to each token by some measure of similarity between the donor and recipient of the flow, such that the transition of mass to dissimilar states is particularly penalized.
-An additional issue is that for large vocabulary sizes, and two sequences sampled from $p(x_0)$ and $q(x_1)$ respectively, only a tiny proportion of their positions match exactly.
-This is especially the case when the source distribution does not contain information about the target data distribution.
-This implies that we should not expect substantial improvements by optimizing the Kantorovich expression using minibatches.
+The categorical dynamic formulation above treats all tokens equally, yet in practice tokens have varying similarities reflected in their embeddings.
+We should weight the outflow by token dissimilarity, penalizing transitions to dissimilar states more heavily.
+Moreover, for large vocabularies, sequences sampled from the source distribution $p(x_0)$ and the target data distribution $q(x_1)$ likely share few matching positions.
+Consequently, optimizing this expression using OT-minibatches as in \citet{tong2024improving}, should not offer substantial improvements in realistic DFM settings.

-For these reasons we define the categorical dynamic objective more generally as follows:
+For these reasons, we define the categorical dynamic objective (functional) more generally as follows:

-where $s(x^i,x_t^i)\geq 0$ is a similarity metric between two tokens $x^i$ and $x_t^i$, and thus $s(z,z)=0$.
-Such a similarity metric serves as a penalizing weight for the components of the outflow.
-In our previous formulation in Equation (\ref{categorical_dynamic_formualtion}), we used $s(x^i,x_t^i)=1-\delta_{x_t^i}(x^i)$, that is, the discrete metric.
-Another natural choice is $s(x^i,x_t^i)=||e_m(x^i)-e_m(x_t^i)||^2$, which is the $L_2$ norm between the embeddings $e_m$ of the tokens.
-Regardless of the similarity metric used, there exists a corresponding Kantorovich formulation, wherein the cost function can be expressed through the similarity metric. \begin{theorem} Let $\pi(x_0, x_1)$ be the joint distribution of $x_0$ and $x_1$, and let $p_t$ be a flow defined as in Equations (\ref{main_flow_def}, \ref{pos_independ}, \ref{convex_cond_flow}) that transforms $p=\int \pi(x_0, x_1) dx_1$ into $q=\int \pi(x_0, x_1) dx_0$.
-In this setting, the dynamic formulation given in Equation (\ref{discrete_dynamic_formualtion}) equals the Kantorovich formulation where the cost function $c(x_0,x_1)$ is
+where $s(x^i,x_t^i)\geq 0$ is a dissimilarity function between two tokens $x^i$ and $x_t^i$ that is symmetric and satisfies $s(a, a)=0$.
+Our previous formulation in Equation (\ref{categorical_dynamic_formulation}) used the discrete metric $s(x^i,x_t^i)=1-\delta_{x_t^i}(x^i)$.
+Another natural choice is the squared Euclidean distance between token embeddings: $s(x^i,x_t^i)=\Vert e_m(x^i)-e_m(x_t^i)\Vert^2$.
+For any choice of dissimilarity function, there exists a corresponding Kantorovich formulation with a cost function determined by that dissimilarity function. \begin{theorem} Let $\pi(x_0, x_1)$ be the joint distribution of $x_0$ and $x_1$, and let $p_t$ be a flow defined as in Equations (\ref{main_flow_def}, \ref{pos_independ}, \ref{convex_cond_flow}) that transforms $p=\sum_{x_1} \pi(x_0, x_1)$ into $q=\sum_{x_0} \pi(x_0, x_1)$.
+In this setting, the dynamic formulation given in Equation (\ref{discrete_dynamic_formulation}) equals the Kantorovich formulation:

-\end{theorem} We provide a proof in Appendix \ref{A}.
-When applying this result to our original categorical dynamic formulation (\ref{categorical_dynamic_formualtion}) we conclude that the corresponding cost function in the Kantorovich formulation is the Hamming distance $d_H$: